vincentbarr/vincentbarr.github.com/_posts/2014-05-24-bad-marketing-copy.md

 ---
 layout: post
-title: "A List of Words to Remove from Your Marketing Copy"
+title: "A List of Words and Phrases to Remove from Your Marketing Copy"
 category: growth
 excerpt: Exclusive, award-winning, high-touch and ...
 ---